httpie/cli/docs/README.md

   to the characters they represent.
 - XML and XHTML data is indented.

-Please note that sometimes there might be changes made by formatters on the actual response body (e.g collapsing empty tags on XML) but the end result will always be semantically indistinguishable.
+Please note that sometimes there might be changes made by formatters on the actual response body (e.g., collapsing empty tags on XML) but the end result will always be semantically indistinguishable.
 Some of these formatting changes can be configured more granularly through [format options](#format-options).